You Should Probably Stop Using ExpressVPN

 Other recent events have caused some to question ExpressVPN’s direction.
 The company was recently purchased by Kape Technologies, an Israeli technology firm with a controversial past.
 Formerly known as CrossRider, the company was renamed in 2018 after it got a little too much publicity for, as CNET recently put it, being the “notorious creator of some pernicious data-huffing ad-ware.”
 Since then, it has been on an apparent rebranding effort accompanied by a privacy product buying spree.
 In recent years, the firm has procured the VPNs CyberGhost, Zenmate, and Private Internet Access, and purchased ExpressVPN for $936 million earlier this month.

-Kape’s management has also raised eyebrows.
-The company’s CEO and co-founder, Koby Menachemi, is an Israeli ex-intelligence officer who served in Unit 8200, the notorious cyber (read: hacking) wing of the Israel Defense Forces.
+Some of the key figures associated with Kape have also raised eyebrows.
 A majority share of the company is owned by Teddy Sagi, an Israeli billionaire who, in the 1990s, pled guilty to charges related to bribery and market manipulation and subsequently spent a short stint behind bars.
 Businesses connected to Sagi were also unearthed in the Panama Papers, the multi-terabyte leak which showed the intricate network of shell companies and tax havens used by world leaders and businesses.
+The company’s previous CEO and co-founder, Koby Menachemi, is also an Israeli ex-intelligence officer who served in Unit 8200, the notorious cyber (read: hacking) wing of the Israel Defense Forces.
+Menachemi left the company in 2016.

 At the very least, ExpressVPN owes its users a more extensive transparency report on why it hired Gericke.
 However, given everything that’s come out, it’s probably not out of the question for some customers to up and quit the company’s services altogether.

-Note: UPDATE: A previous version of this story incorrectly stated that Koby Menachemi was the current CEO of Kape Technologies.
-Menachemi left the company in 2016.
-We regret the error.